CommitForge/LinuxUtils/scripts/organize/multimedia_files/organize_photos_by_date/README.md

 The script processes image files by extracting the `DateTimeOriginal` metadata.
 If this metadata is missing, it attempts to find another file with the same base name but a different extension, following the order of extensions specified in the `FILE_TYPES` array (e.g., it will check for a `.jpeg` if the `.nef` is missing metadata).
 If no date is found from any matching files, the file is skipped and not organized.

+If multiple files with the same name exist in the source folder, the script appends a counter to the filename to ensure uniqueness, preventing any file from being overwritten in the target folder.

 ## Features
 - Automatically extracts the `DateTimeOriginal` metadata from images.
 - Searches for alternative files with the same base name if metadata is missing.